twingly/feedjira.herokuapp.com/README.md

 https://feedjira.herokuapp.com/?url=https://blogs.msdn.microsoft.com/feed/

-Useful with an browser extension like [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
+Useful with a JSON viewer, like [the one in Firefox](https://developer.mozilla.org/en-US/docs/Tools/JSON_viewer).

 ## Note about gems